Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

-# LCP Loyalty Partner API Reference Manual
+# Loyalty Partner API Reference Manual
 For Points Loyalty Commerce Platform - Version 1.0

 ## Document Overview

-This document contains a description of the RESTful API for Loyalty Partners that resides within the Points Loyalty Commerce Platform (LCP).
+This document describes the RESTful API services a Loyalty Partner can use to communicate with the Points Loyalty Commerce Platform (LCP).

-## Introducing the LCP Loyalty Partner API
+## Introducing the Loyalty Partner API

-As a Loyalty Partner (LP), you can integrate with the LCP with four simple calls to the LP API.
+As a Loyalty Partner (LP), you can integrate with the LCP with four simple calls.

 1. Member Validation
 1. Credit/Debit Posting
 1. Transfer Points to/from a member's account
 1. Transaction Retry (posting or transfer)

-When an application executes a member validation, credit, or debit operation to you (the Loyalty Partner) via the LCP, the LCP will find the pre-configured URL for your loyalty program and that specific operation, and send an HTTP request to that URL.
-The schema for each call is configured by Points during your onboarding process.
+When an application executes a member validation, credit, or debit operation to you (the Loyalty Partner) via the LCP, the LCP will find the pre-configured URL for your loyalty program's API and that specific operation, and send an HTTP request to that URL.

-A sample API integration for the member validation and credit/debit postings can be found in the [Loyalty Commerce Platform Github repository](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples/java/lpapi-reference-implementation).
+A reference implementation for the LP API's member validation and credit/debit postings can be found in the [Loyalty Commerce Platform Github repository](https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples/java/lpapi-reference-implementation).
+Our example web server will be "http://application.herokuapp.com" below.

 ![LP API](static/images/lp-overview.png)